Advanced Search

 P/C Status has three important effects on a Party:

-• it restricts Lead Parties’ ability to reassign the BM Unit’s Metered Volumes to another Subsidiary Party, which can affect both Parties’ imbalance charges; and
+• it restricts Lead Parties’ ability to reassign the BM Unit’s Metered Volumes to another Subsidiary Party through the use of Metered Volume Reallocation Notifications, which can affect both Parties’ imbalance charges; and

 • it affects how we estimate the Lead Party’s Energy Indebtedness, which we use to decide whether it’s lodged enough financial credit to cover its imbalance charges.